Sarjak369/financial-assistant-agent/README.md

 - **Requests Tool:** For making REST API calls.
 - **Redis Caching:** To cache frequently requested stock data and reduce repeated external API calls.

-This project is designed with modularity, robust error handling, and validations, making it easily extendable for future enhancements.
+This project is designed with modularity, robust error handling, and validations in mind, making it easily extendable for future enhancements.

 ---